Here is a full summary of all the modules and lessons found in Level 2 of this course. Maintenance Servicing of the basic mechanical watch.

 Using a dedicated watch cleaning machine will both increase your productivity and arguably give you better results when cleaning watch components.
 You will still need to be able to clean certain parts by hand, but investing in a watch cleaning machine will be a natural step forward as you progress in watch repair.

-Now we shall look at lubrication and the re-assembly of the basic mechanical watch movement.
-You may observe that I have not separated these two subjects, this is because the lubrication and re-assembly of a watch movement, for the most part, will go hand in hand.
+Discussing the lubrication and the re-assembly of the basic mechanical watch movement.
+You may observe that these two subjects are not separated, this is because the lubrication and re-assembly of a watch movement, for the most part, will go hand in hand.

 c2.4.1 Choosing Correct Lubricant